Nyeve/AWS-CICD/README.md

-Continuous deployment pipeline to deploy a nodeapp container to AWS EKS cluster using Circleci.
+Continuous deployment pipeline to deploy a nodeapp container to AWS EKS cluster using Circleci with rolling deployment .